Ameer-eng/college-scorecard-analysis/readme.md

 Using This Repository
 =====================
-The analysis and writeup can be generated via the following steps.
+The analysis can be generated via the following steps.
+First start up Docker Desktop.
 To build the docker container, run
 ```
 docker build -t my-rockerverse-image .